enablebanking/open_banking_eidas_broker/README.md

 The web API of the broker service consists of 3 endpoints:

-1. `/sign` -- for signing received data with a QSeal certificate and returning this signature back;
+1. `POST /sign` -- for signing received data with a QSeal certificate and returning this signature back;
-2. `/makeRequest` -- for making HTTP request over mutual TLS connection established with a QWAC certificate and returning response back.
+2. `POST /makeRequest` -- for making HTTP request over mutual TLS connection established with a QWAC certificate and returning response back;
-3. `/health` -- for health checks to make sure that application is up and running.
+3. `GET /health` -- for health checks to make sure that application is up and running.

+For more information please refer to the [API specification](#api-specification).

 Access to the broker service APIs is provided over mTLS and authentication of the client is done based on the client certificate.
 The client certificate and the broker server certificate